 Times have changed.

 But who has time for this now in our fast-paced and globalized industry?
-Directors are behind schedule and scouting.
+Directors are behind schedule and planning production.
 Casting Directors are casting multiple projects and episodes at the same time.
+Writers are in writers’ rooms.
 Actors live and work all over the country.

-Today, it’s common for the Casting Director to ask YOU to do the work alone and put yourself on tape.
+Today, to speed up the process and audition more actors, it’s common for the Casting Director to ask YOU to do the work alone and put yourself on tape.

 In essence, this is the modern-day version of a “pre-screen”: the CD screens your work on the character and scene, and THEN decides to introduce you to the creative team—or not.

-In order to get called in to meet the team in person, or the more rare possibility of being hired straight from a taped audition, you simply must keep honing your self-tape skills.
-Let’s get you to really pay attention to what works on camera and the most effective ways to translate your acting onto camera.
+But, in order to get called in to meet the team in person, or the more rare-but-can-happen possibility of being hired straight from a taped audition, you simply must keep honing your self-tape skills.

 My theory about what makes good self-tapes is to approach it with the passion and enthusiasm of actually being on set and creating the work.